-Professor Patke has authored four books: The Long Poems of Wallace Stevens: An Interpretative Study (Cambridge, 1985, rpt.
-2009); Postcolonial Poetry in English (Oxford, 2006); The Concise Routledge History of Southeast Asian Writing in English (2010, with Philip Holden); and Modernist Literature and Postcolonial Studies (Edinburgh, 2013).
-He is currently working on a fifth book, on the poetry of islands (both real and imagined).
+Prof Patke has authored five books: The Long Poems of Wallace Stevens: An Interpretative Study (Cambridge, 1985, rpt.
+2009); Postcolonial Poetry in English (Oxford, 2006); The Concise Routledge History of Southeast Asian Writing in English (2010, with Philip Holden); Modernist Literature and Postcolonial Studies (Edinburgh, 2013) and Poetry and Islands: Materiality and the Creative Imagination (Rowman & Littlefield, 2018).
+He is currently working on an online project on Indian Classical Music.

 Literature and Humanities I & II

 Poetry, Painting and Photography

 Semester 1: Dystopian fiction